 The Phantom Menace.
 Padmé, with the help of her handmaidens take back her throne on Naboo.
 But as with Leia, Star Wars failed to truly deliver a complete story arc worthy of Padmé's feminist origins, particularly her role and fate in Revenge of the Sith.
 In later years, The Clone Wars animated television series faced a similar dilemma, introducing multiple significant new strong female characters to Star Wars but often bringing them to fates that undermined their character arcs or sacrificed them in service of a story arc for a male character.
 Creating iconic female characters has been one of Star Wars' strong points, but fulfilling on the promise of their characters still leaves substantial room for improvement in the eyes of many feminist fans.

-That brings us to Rey, the scavenger living a solitary life on Jakku in this month's The Force Awakens.
+That brings us to Rey, the scavenger living a solitary life on Jakku in The Force Awakens.
 She is the lead character in a film franchise that is steeped in myth and the Hero's Journey.
 She carries a staff, and trailers give us a glimpse of her using it, too.
 The earliest teaser revealed the Millennium Falcon swooping across the landscape of Jakku.
 Everyone assumed it was Han Solo flying, but we now know that is Rey at the controls.
 Later advertisements include epic shots of her firing a blaster, reminiscent of Luke's emotional venting at Vader after Kenobi's death, Han ducking into his ship like a space cowboy, and definitely Leia every time she nailed a stormtrooper with her stellar aim.
-From what we have seen so far in The Force Awakens media blitz, Rey possesses almost all of the traits my inner fangirl put on her list of hopes and dreams for a Star Wars heroine.
-Except one: I have been waiting a long time — since 1977, really — to see a Star Wars lead heroine brandishing a lightsaber.
+From what we saw in The Force Awakens media blitz, Rey possesses all of the traits my inner fangirl put on her list of hopes and dreams for a Star Wars heroine — including brandishing a lightsaber.

 Tricia Barr is author of the award-winning space opera Wynde and Ultimate Star Wars and is a featured contributor for Star Wars Insider magazine.
 She cohosts the popular Star Wars podcast Fangirls Going Rogue.
 Tweet to her @fangirlcantina!